Faithful Elephants

-Faithful Elephants (かわいそうなぞう, Kawaisō na Zō), is a story written by Yukio Tsuchiya and originally published in Japan in 1951, was published and marketed as a true story of the elephants in Tokyo's Ueno Zoo during World War II.
+Faithful Elephants (かわいそうなぞう, Kawaisō na Zō), is a short story written by Yukio Tsuchiya and originally published in Japan in 1951 (first published in English in 1979, and republished in 1988).
+The story was later expanded into an illustrated children's novel in 1970, with illustrations by Takebe Motoichiro.
+It was published and marketed as a true story of the elephants in Tokyo's Ueno Zoo during World War II, but contained fiction.

-According to the picture book, the Japanese Army had requested that every zoo in Japan poison their large or dangerous animals because they were worried that these animals would escape and harm the general public if a bomb detonated near the zoo.
-The poison that worked on the other animals did not work on the three remaining Indian elephants, so they were starved to death.
-These elephants and the other animals killed are now commemorated at the zoo with a cenotaph.
-Tsuchiya wrote the book in order to let children know the grief, fear, and sadness caused by war.
+According to the book, the Imperial Japanese Army had requested that every zoo in Japan poison their large or dangerous animals because they were worried that these animals would escape and harm the general public if bombs were detonated nearby (in truth, politician Shigeo Ōdachi had given the order and planned to use the animals' deaths as propaganda; his order was carried out with unusual and unnecessary cruelty by acting zoo director Saburō Fukuda).
+The poison that worked on the other animals did not work on the three remaining Indian elephants, who detected the poison and refused to eat it.
+As a result, the elephants were starved to death.
+The animals killed are commemorated at the zoo with a cenotaph.
+Tsuchiya reportedly wrote the book to inform children of the grief, fear, and sadness caused by war.

-Youth Literature scholars, notably Professor Emeritus Kay E. Vandergrift, Rutgers, Department of Library and Information Science, have contested the claim that the story is factual, referring to it as "historical fiction for children".
+Youth literature scholars, notably Professor Emeritus Kay E. Vandergrift, Rutgers, Department of Library and Information Science, have contested the claim that the story is factual, referring to it as "historical fiction for children".
 Dr. Betsy Hearne, University of Illinois at Urbana-Champaign, writes: “Certainly a story can be culturally confusing, as was Yukio Tsuchiya's The Faithful Elephants: A True Story of Animals, People, and War (1988), which turned out to be a legend, and a complex one at that.”